 Amerisleep mattresses offer a more eco-friendly approach to memory foam, pairing plant-based foams with luxury finishes.

-With the Revere Bed, Amerisleep pairs a thick layer of memory foam with a supportive, high-quality base layer.
+With the AS2, Amerisleep pairs a thick layer of memory foam with a supportive, high-quality base layer.

 This bed readily contours to you, cushioning you while supporting your body evenly over the surface to prevent pressure points.